DIGITALFRANK/data-engineering-take-home-Flatiron_School-WeWork/README.md

-# Flatiron School Data Engineering
+#  Data engineering for "batch" (student group/cohort/class) performance analysis at Flatiron School

-Hello, thanks for your interest in a data engineering role at Flatiron School!

-## Objective

-Given 3 sources of simulated education data, construct a data pipeline prototype that showcases your capabilities as a problem solver.

-The pipeline should culminate in the creation of a database table that would enable a data analyst to easily report on the batches with the most students that have completed at least 3 lessons (definitions found in Data Sources section).
+This pipeline culminates in the creation of a **database table** named `batches` that enables data analysts to easily report on the **batches** with the **most students that have completed at least 3 lessons**

-This project is very open ended and many hours could easily be invested implementing a solution.
-Please limit yourself to no more than 3 hours, good timeboxing is as valuable a skill as any!

-## Setup

-Install Python 3.7 and the dependencies in `requirements.txt`.

-## Scripts

-* `bin/generate`: Start the data generator.
-* `bin/reset`: Delete all generated data.

-## Data Sources

-### SQLite Student Database

-New student records are continuously generated and written to a [SQLite](https://www.sqlite.org/index.html) database located at `data/students.db`.

-### Batch REST API

-Batches are groups of students, aka a class or section.

-The following endpoint responds with a JSON array of up to 100 batch records ordered by creation date being continuously generated.

-`GET localhost:8000/batches`

-The endpoint accepts an `after` query string parameter, which will return records only created after the specified time.
-The format for the time paramater is: `YYYY-MM-DDTHH:MM:SS.SSS`.

-### Test Run Log

-Test runs are the result of a student executing the test suite for a given lesson.
-New data is continuously appended to `data/test_runs.log` as lines of JSON objects.

-A test run is considered to have been "completed" if the left hand side of the "results" field is equal to the right hand side.

-## Tips

-If you don't want to mess with a database server for this project then [SQLite](https://www.sqlite.org/index.html) can be a useful option.
-If you're interested in seeing it being used with Python you can check it out in `data_generator.py`.
-# data-engineering-take-home-Flatiron_School-WeWork
+> New batches are continuously added to the REST API, up to 100, but could keep going
+> New students are continueously added to the `students` table in SQLite
+> New test_Runs are continueously added to the test_runs.log file

+We will approach this project both as a Batch Data Processing project as well as a Streaming Data Processing project.
+That is, we will simulate an environement where we already have large amounts of data in our 3 sources, and we plan to plan to continuously inject in more of said data as Flatiron School continues to operates.

+PySpark will be our processing tool of source as it works well with Batch processes, and we can make use of Spark Streaming for future and real time data

+> Student table query remains the same (SELECT * FROM students),
+    - maybe we'd like to add a 'completed' field (int) that keeps track of number lessons the student has completed
+> Every test_runs Dstream, we update students records